 We are open Monday – Friday from 8:30 am-4 pm for donations!

 The Lethbridge Food Bank welcomes volunteers to help during the day at the Lethbridge Food Bank or after hours at various fundraisers.
 If you are interested in volunteering call (403) 320 1879 ext 4.

 Cash donations make it possible to maintain the quality of our food supply.
 This is especially helpful when the items on our Wish List are depleted.
 We can stretch $1 to about $3 worth of food.
 Tax receipts are issued for donations.

 Click here to donate!

 Would your company like to sponsor one of the LFB’s many food programs?
-Would you or your company like to help us with our Kids Snack Pack Program or Adopt a Shelf?
+Would you or your company like to help us with our Lunch Program, Adopt a Shelf or Birthday Bundles?
 If your interested in sponsoring one of the Lethbridge Food Bank’s many needed programs – please give us a call today!

 Canada Helps now accepts gifts of securities online.